DevAspirant/QR-Reader/README.md

 # QR-Reader
-This repository is for reading the QR Code if it is save or not
+This repository is for reading the QR Code if it is safe or not

 # for run this code you have to install the below requirement
 - install XAMMP with PHP => 8